 Most importantly, unlike LLCs, corporations pay income tax on their profits.
 Also, in some cases, corporate profits are taxed twice.
 First, when the company makes a profit.

 Then dividends are paid to shareholders on personal tax returns.
-Hence, this is probably the only criterion which sets apart a C Corp very distinctly from an LLC.
+Hence, this is probably the only criterion that sets apart a C Corp very distinctly from an LLC.

 Limited Liability Protection